adamhrv/face_workshop/README.md

 ### Install Miniconda

 - Download the install file for your system <https://docs.conda.io/en/latest/miniconda.html>
-- open terminal and run `bash [the-name-of-miniconda-file.sh]` change this to the name of the .sh file first
+- open terminal and run `bash Miniconda3-latest-MacOSX-x86_64.sh.sh` change this to the name of your .sh file first

 ### Create Conda Environemnt